Sequoia National Park Planning Guide

 Alice at the top of Moro Rock in Sequoia National park

 Sequoia National Park is located near the town of Three Rivers, California, which is about a four-hour drive from Los Angeles.
-The closest airports to the park are Fresno Yosemite International Airport and Visalia Municipal Airport, both of which offer shorter drives of one to two hours.
+The closest airports to the park are Fresno Yosemite International Airport and Visalia Municipal Airport, both of which offer shorter drives (1-2 hours) but fewer flights.
+One of the reasons to visit Sequoia National Park is its proximity to another excellent national park in California: Kings Canyon National Park, located under 20 minutes away!

 The Town of Three Rivers